 Just went back to play some more, and I hit a glitch!
 I can't upload a screenshot, but it's in a clearing with two conifers and a circular tree.
 Just below the tree there's a tiny hole in the terrain.
 Once I was in it, I wasn't able to get out.
-These holes appear really easily in Unity terrain, so it's worth combing through your world for them.3 months ago
+These holes appear really easily in Unity terrain, so it's worth combing through your world for them.1 year ago

 Hey, thanks for the roast!
 You're right that a lot of work's gone into it - It's been a side project for the last 18 months, although I did scrap everything and start again about half way through that time.